Connor Randall: Early career

 On 28 July 2017, Randall was loaned to Scottish Premiership side Heart of Midlothian until the end of the season.
 The following season on 23 August 2018, he joined Rochdale on loan until January 2019.

 He was released by Liverpool at the end of the 2018–19 season.

-On 12 September 2019, Randall joined newly-promoted Bulgarian First League side Arda Kardzhali on a two-year deal.
+On 12 September 2019, Randall joined newly-promoted Bulgarian First League side Arda Kardzhali on a two-year deal, in an unexpected move.

 Randall moved to Scottish Premiership club Ross County on 25 June 2020.
+On 30 July 2024 Randall was named club Captain after previous Captain Jack Baldwin left the club that summer.

 International career

 Randall represented England at under-17 level during the 2011 Nordic Under-17 Football Championship in 2011.
 He played four matches and scored one goal in the fifth place play-off match against Finland.